 Voting is everyone's responsibility, but ultimately, voting is making a microscopic difference in the same way as many of everyone's responsibilities.
 It's everyone's responsibility to recycle, et cetera.
 I don't see why volunteering somewhere for an hour makes less sense than voting.
 And like, you can resent apathetic voters because of how massive the net results of a bad political outcome are, but you can also resent someone for just about anything lazy that makes the world a worse place.
 I don’t often express this because my friends tend to be very political, so the issue is particularly important to them, at least in my view. —Mike*, 24

 I still love Lena Dunham.
 I know she’s becoming increasingly less popular, but I still think she’s great.
-I know she is privileged and that she has unintentionally alienated certain audiences, especially people of color and people who don’t have much money.
+I know she is privileged and that she has unintentionally alienated certain audiences, especially people of colour and people who don’t have much money.
 But the show Girls and her memoir meant so much to me as a young person.
 I think she is a hilarious and talented writer, and I identify with her in many ways.
-My friends roll their eyes at the mention of Lena Dunham and say that she sucks and is the epitome of a privileged white woman, and I bite my tongue because I’m afraid that if I argue in her favor, it will come off like I’m promoting white privilege or something, which would be awful.
-I just don’t like seeing her crucified for her blind spots because everyone has blind spots.
+My friends roll their eyes at the mention of Lena Dunham and say that she sucks and is the epitome of a privileged white woman, and I bite my tongue because I’m afraid that if I argue in her favour, it will come off like I’m promoting white privilege or something, which would be awful.
+I just don’t like seeing her crucified for her blind spots, because everyone has blind spots.
 Having some problematic moments doesn’t mean you should be completely vilified. —Tanya*

 People who smoke shouldn't be allowed to check out library books.
 Or if they do it should be returned without an odor.
 Using computers and stuff is fine but if you return a book reeking of smoke you should replace it. —Aaron*, 26